 You can’t access a website if you’re offline, but most app features will continue working even if there’s no Internet connection.
-Apple Music (as well as similar music streaming apps) allows its users to download tracks for offline listening.
+Apple Music (as well as similar music streaming or music production apps) allows its users to download tracks for offline listening.

 You need it to run fast